eliseevmv/Checkout-DotNet-Challenge/readme.txt

     Payment Gateway uses Application Insights service for logging and metrics.
     The Postman collection (which runs against Azure) is in Documentation folder.

+7. Extra mile bonus points

+    7.1.
+Application logging

+    Logging is configured and logs are available in Application Insights.
+However application does not log enough information yet.
+    In particular, it may need ability to log requests/responses (from/to merchant and to/from bank).
+    If logs include card details, they must be hidden/masked.

+    7.2.
+Application metrics

+    Application metric are available in Application Insights

+    7.3.
+Containerization

+    Not done

+    7.4.
+Authentication

+    Not done

+    7.5.
+API client

+    See PaymentGateway.IntegrationTests/ServiceClient folder.

+    7.6.
+Build script / CI

+    Not done

+    7.7.

+    Performance testing

+    I have done a very basic performance test - ran Postman Collection against Payment Gateway deployed to Azure, in a loop.

 7. Improvements

+    7.1.
+Improvements to make this application more production-ready

+    These improvements include

+    - Authentication
     - Configuration for multiple environments, including production
     - Improve the way how code reads configuration - including implementing options pattern
     - Logging could be improved
     - API default page
     - Swagger documentation
-    - I would like to separate core (entities and services) from infrastructure (data access and service clients).
-      Core project should not have reference to infrastructure projects.
-This is similar to Hexagonal Arctitecture approach.
     - Create a database project for automatic deployment of database changes
     - CI/CD pipeline
     - A policy on GitHub repo which only allows to merge to master from a pull request, and uses squash commits by default.
       Pull request should have at least 2 code reviews
+    - GDPR

+    - I would like to separate core (entities and services) from infrastructure (data access and service clients).
+      Core project should not have reference to infrastructure projects.
+This is similar to Hexagonal Arctitecture approach.